DPDK/dpdk/doc/guides/prog_guide/multi_proc_support.rst

 .. note::

-    Refer to Section 23.3 "Multi-process Limitations" for details of how Linux kernel Address-Space Layout Randomization (ASLR) can affect memory sharing.
+    Refer to `Multi-process Limitations`_ for details of how Linux kernel Address-Space Layout Randomization (ASLR) can affect memory sharing.

 .. _figure_multi_process_memory: